Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It enforces the principle of least privilege, enables session monitoring and recording, and automates credential rotation, vaulting, and just-in-time access provisioning to minimize risk exposure.
 Delivered as a managed PaaS, the service eliminates the complexity of deploying and maintaining traditional PAM infrastructure, providing organizations with continuous protection, compliance enforcement, and operational efficiency.

-The service is offered with the following unit metric: *10 administrative users managed by the Platform*.
+The service is offered with the following unit metric: *10 administrative users*.

 #### Features and Advantages